 You can often tell when fatigue has occurred because participants will “straight line” their responses.
 This is when they select a specific response in a specific position on each question.
 For example, if the responses offered were A, B, C, D, the participant would select C on all questions.
 If you notice straight-lining in your data, you should consider addressing the fatigue factors by issuing a restructured survey and/or breaking up questions into two separate surveys.

 Another way to detect fatigue is by evaluating the speed of a participant’s response.
 When a participant answers too quickly, they may be disengaged.
-Research technology platforms can determine whether a participant has spent a reasonable amount of time on each question.
-Look for a platform that automatically detects and removes these responses from your data.
+Providers can determine whether a participant has spent a reasonable amount of time on each question.
+Look for a platform, like the DISQO CX platform, that automatically detects and removes these responses from your data.

 Biased questions can tip your participants to deliver a certain response, hiding their true sentiments.
 Avoiding biased questions is relatively straightforward, once you know how to.
 We’ve written a separate blog, Removing Bias from Questions, with eight guidelines that are easy for beginners to follow.